-The Division of Student Affairs produces an annual report that is published July 1st of each year.
-Please click to view the Division of Student Affairs Annual Reports.
+The Division of Student Affairs & Enrollment Management produces an annual report that is published July 1st of each year.
+Please click to view the Division of Student Affairs & Enrollment Management Annual Reports.

 Annual Assessment Showcase

-Each spring semester, the Division of Student Affairs host an Assessment Showcase to display how the work impacts students at FAU while supporting FAU Platforms and serving BOG metrics.
-To view the 2017 Assessment Showcase presentations.
-For the 2017-18 academic year, the Assessment Showcase will be held on March 21, 2018.
+Each spring semester, the Division of Student Affairs & Enrollment Management host an Assessment Showcase to display how the work impacts students at FAU while supporting FAU Platforms and serving BOG metrics.
+To view the 2018 Assessment Showcase presentations.
+For the 2018-19 academic year, the Assessment Showcase will be held on March 20, 2018.

 During the spring of each academic year, a few departments with Division will undergo an External Review that will be facilitated by the Director of the respective department and the Director of Assessment.
 In the fall semester, the selected departments will conduct an Internal Review utilizing the Council for the Advancement of Standards (CAS) Review Guides.
 While the Assessment team completes the External Review Process & Schedule please view the External Review Process & Schedule on the Intarnet site which includes; the CAS Program Reveiw Process, Forms and Templates, and CAS Standards.